pyeventsourcing/esdbclient/README.md

     $ make start-eventstoredb

-You can run tests using the following command.
+You can run tests using the following command (needs EventStoreDB to be running).

     $ make test